-It is noteworthy that the goodness of fit in the equations for forecasting the CPI is typically quite low.
-One interpretation might be that underlying measures - both trimmed mean and exclusion measures - are of limited value because their ability to forecast headline inflation is only modest.
-An alternative interpretation would be that it is exactly because of the noise in headline inflation - most visible in Figure 3 - that we need measures of underlying inflation, and that their primary function is as guides to the current level of inflationary pressures rather than as leading indicators of future headline inflation.
-We tend to favour the latter view, and suggest that the predictability results and earlier exercises in this section present a powerful case for the trimmed mean measures being much closer to an optimal measure of underlying inflation than either the CPI or the exclusion measures.
+measures - are of limited value because their ability to forecast headline inflation is only modest.
+An alternative interpretation would be that it is exactly because of the noise in headline inflation that we need measures of underlying inflation, and that their primary function is as guides to the true level of current inflationary pressures rather than as leading indicators of future headline inflation.
+We tend to favour the latter interpretation, and suggest that the predictability results and earlier exercises in this section present a powerful case for trimmed mean measures being much closer to an optimal measure of underlying inflation than either the CPI or the exclusion measures.